ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

    }
    ```

-   It removes the title bar from the menu and adds it to the WM
+   It removes the title bar from the menu and adds it to the `WM`
-   (Maximize button has two functionality: maximie and restore).
+   (Maximize button has two functionality: maximize and restore).

 10. Another nice `Mods` that I use:
-    - Advanced Tab Groups: Tab Groups for Zen Browser
+    - `Advanced Tab Groups`: Tab Groups for Zen Browser
       You can disable `browser.tabs.groups.enabled` if you use this `Mods`,
       but if you don't there is no problem or conflict.
 Actually you can turn it
       on or off using the settings of this `Mod`.
-    - Tidy Tabs: The script sorts the temporary tabs into tabgroups.
+    - `Tidy Tabs`: The script sorts the temporary tabs into tab-groups.
+      There is a built-in `Clear all unpinned tabs` feature in Zen browser.
+      It can conflict with `Tidy Tabs` and can get a little bit ugly.
+      Disable it using:

+      ```
+      about:config > zen.view.show-clear-tabs-button > false
+      ```

+    - Some websites have a transparency background which in some cases
+      they become unreadable because of `Nebula` Sine Mode.
+      To fix this, I recommend using [`Dark Reader`](https://darkreader.org/) extension.

 **References:**